VictorTaelin/optimul/README.md

 # Multiplication with optimal β-reduction

-In this repository, I'll present an elegant multiplication algorithm that seems to peform counter-intuitively well.
+In this repository, I'll present an elegant multiplication algorithm that performs counter-intuitively well.
 The algorithm consists of mere 40 lines of code in [Formality](https://github.com/moonad/formality), a new proof language featuring optimal beta-reduction.
 It works by exploiting an effect I call "runtime fusion", which allows you to compute `n` repeated function calls in `O(log(n))` time by using compact, Church-Encoded natural numbers to self-compose suitable functions.
-By applying this technique to the binary `inc` function, we get an efficient `add` "for free", allowing us to implement an elegant `mul` that performs faster than it should given how it is constructed.
+By applying this technique to the binary `inc` function, we get an efficient `add` "for free", allowing us to implement an elegant `mul` that would have exponential complexity in any other language, but is quadratic in Formality.

 ![stats](stats.png)

 This charts the memory (in bytes), work (rewrites) and time it took the algorithm to multiply two random numbers in function of the bit-length of each number.
-It seems to be quadratic with a small constant, **even though it is programmed in a way that should be exponential**.
-It is not fast compared to big-integer techniques, but it highlights how some algorithms that look impractical can be reasonably efficient on optimal evaluators.
-Keeping these techniques in mind may allow a funtional programmer not to dismiss elegant ideas that are more efficient than initially thought.
+Note it is not fast compared to state-of-art techniques, but it highlights how clean algorithms that look impractical can be reasonable on optimal evaluators.
+Keeping these techniques in mind may allow a Formality programmer not to dismiss elegant ideas that are more efficient than they seem.

 Note that Formality's non-optimal back-ends (like JavaScript) are still much faster in practice (and feature actual BigInts, so there is no need to implement multiplication that way).
-But by exploring these techniques, and by improving the optimal runtime, it could be a great alternative in a future.
+But by building on these techniques, and by improving the optimal runtime, it could be a viable alternative in a future.
 To learn more about that, check ["Solving the mystery behind Abstract Algorithm’s magical optimizations"](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07).